 The patterns of spasticity depend on the areas of the developing brain that are damaged.
 In patients with hemiplegic spasticity, one half of the body (1 arm and 1 leg) is affected with spasticity.
 Approximately 25% of children with cerebral palsy present with hemiplegic spasticity in which the upper limb is usually more affected than the lower limb (Stanley et al, 2000).
-Spastic diplegia is characterized by spasticity of both legs with relative sparing of the arms.
+Spastic diplegia, presented in about 13% to 30% of patients with cerebral palsy, is characterized by spasticity of both legs with relative sparing of the arms (Odding et al, 2006; Stanley et al, 2000).
 Although the arms are less affected, they may still show abnormal reflexes and reduced dexterity.
 Spastic triplegia is characterized by spasticity affecting both lower extremities and 1 arm is usually affected more severely than the other.
 Spastic quadriplegia affects all 4 limbs and is the most severe but least common form of spastic cerebral palsy, affecting approximately 20% of patients.
 Since both cerebral hemispheres are affected, intellectual impairment is common.
 Patients with quadriplegia may also have severe dysarthria, dysphagia, and other comorbidities such as epilepsy and blindness.
 Spasticity and abnormal muscle tone contribute both to impairment of function and reduced longitudinal muscle growth in children with cerebral palsy (Dunne et al, 1995).

-Cerebral palsy is the most common etiology associated with pediatric spasticity with a prevalence rate of approximately 2.5 in 1000 live births, a number that has increased from 1.5 in 1000 live births 40 years ago (Odding et al, 2006) and is considered to be the most severe childhood physical disability (Beckung and Hagberg, 2002).
+Cerebral palsy is the most common etiology associated with pediatric spasticity with a prevalence rate of approximately 2.5 in 1000 live births, a number that has increased from 1.5 in 1000 live births 40 years ago (Odding et al, 2006), and is considered to be the most severe childhood physical disability (Beckung and Hagberg, 2002).
 Essentially all patients with cerebral palsy have impaired motor function with spasticity affecting as many as 90%.
-Other less prevalent types of disorders associated with pediatric spasticity include posttraumatic brain or spinal cord injury, multiple sclerosis, and other neurodegenerative conditions (Hawamdeh et al, 2007).
+Other less prevalent types of disorders associated with pediatric spasticity include posttraumatic brain or spinal cord injury, multiple sclerosis, and other neurodegenerative conditions ([Hawamdeh et al, 2007](#)).
 All of these conditions are associated with significant morbidity and mortality and present an unmet medical need with limited treatment options.